Leaders Are Made

 To be exceptional requires a way of thinking, being, and doing that is not the norm.
 To get there takes the right kind of practices.
 Though most people may have the capacity for leadership, few have the commitment and discipline to practice what it takes to lead.
-We can provide you with the distinctions and practices you will need to learn to lead.
+We can provide you with the distinctions, attitudes, processes, and practices you will need to learn to lead.

 Leadership Starts with Thinking, Being, and Doing

-Milestones, Inc. has developed Leadership programs which provide your organization’s leaders with insight into the practical strategies, techniques, and behaviors they can use to lead more effectively, motivate and retain good people, and improve productivity.
+Milestones, Inc. has developed Leadership programs which provide your organization’s leaders with insight into the practical attitudes, processes, practices, and behaviors they can use to lead more effectively, motivate and retain good people, and improve productivity.

 Are You Required to Lead?

 “Empowering Leadership™” is our signature development program for managers and leaders who are required by their organizations to lead.
 Its five principles (see below) offer a starting point for most business engagements.
-The principles compose an integrated approach to skill building and development with a focus on what is needed for exceptional performance, not just sufficient performance.
+These principles compose an integrated approach to thinking, being, and doing for developing a focus on what is needed for exceptional performance, not just sufficient performance.

-To “empower” means to authorize.
+To be “empowered” means to authorize oneself.
 To be empowering, see yourself as the author.
-You write the script and create your vision of your business and life results.
+Write your script and create your vision of your business and life results.
 In so doing, you lead the way, walk the talk, and show by example.
 That is how you gain followers and buy-in to a vision and purpose.

 You increase your ability to lead when your “thinking, being, and doing” are aligned and integrated (there is balance and wholeness).
-These five principles that serve as the foundation to being an empowered leader are these: Responsibility, Commitment, Authenticity, Contribution, and Buy-In.
+These five principles that serve as the foundation to being an empowered leader are here: Responsibility, Commitment, Authenticity, Contribution, and Buy-In.
 Imagine you and your organization fully practicing these.
-What would it mean to the morale and financial well-being of the company?
+What would it mean to the morale of people and financial well-being of your company?

 Five Principles of Leadership

 Here, we consider what it means to be 100% committed to something.
 Most people are not or cannot commit to this extent on anything.
 We assess leader’s promises and the fulfillment of their promises.
-We invite people to live with a commitment to make and keep commitments as though their word (reputation) counted on it.
+We invite you to live with a commitment to make and keep commitments as though your word (reputation) counted on it.
 It does.

-To be authentic is to be true to one’s own personality, spirit, or character.
-“Authentic” is not being false.
+To be authentic is to be true to one’s own personality, spirit, and character.
+Being “Authentic” means not being false.
 When we interpret a person to be who we know them to be, we say they are authentic.
 People attempting to hide their “true” authentic self, create distrust.
-People, in organizations who trust one another, work in a more flexible, productive, innovative, and flourishing environment than those who do not.
+People, in organizations who trust one another work in a more flexible, productive, innovative, and flourishing environment than those people who do not.
 Fear causes many people to protect themselves which reduces their authenticity.
 Discover how to step into your power with less fear.

 Contribution (being “in service”)

-Contribution is acting from a motive of giving.
-Being in “contribution” is realizing that you matter and that you are not separate from others and that you belong to humanity and humanity reflects what and how you and other people are being.
+Contribution is acting from a motive of giving and serving.
+Being in “contribution” is realizing that you matter and that you are not separate from others (we are all connected) and that you belong to humanity and humanity reflects what and how you and other people are being.
 For example, when a family or team is “loving,” everyone in the family or team experiences love.
 When you demonstrate “teamwork,” others experience that and you contribute to being a team.
 When you embrace a serving attitude, you focus on others and they love that!

-Getting Buy-In™ is gaining agreement with people to act together, collaboratively.
-Cooperation plays a key role.
+Getting Buy-In™ is gaining agreement with people to act together, collaboratively, co-creating solutions together.
+This principle is about action.
 To “buy-in” is to decide to act, even if the “act” is you agreeing with a statement or idea.
-To get buy-in is mostly about understanding other people and what they want and need.
+To get buy-in is first and most about understanding other people and what they want and need.
 It’s NOT primarily about “telling” other people about what you want and need and how you should have it.
 Getting Buy-In™ is a process that involves four main steps.
-All effective leaders, salespeople, and people have learned the serving attitude, the four-step process, and the four key skills for getting buy-in.
+All effective leaders, salespeople, and successful people have learned the serving attitude, the four-step process, and the four key skills for getting buy-in.